In this chapter:

 Influenza immunisation programme for health professionals.
-Information for consumers is available on the Fight Flu website.
+Information for consumers is available on the Ministry of Health website.

 Pandemic planning and response information, including the current pandemic influenza alert status and pandemic plans, policies and other guidance for the health sector.

 Online surveillance system used to detect the potential spread of influenza, influenza-like respiratory illnesses and COVID-19 within Australia and New Zealand.

 Weekly, monthly and annual influenza surveillance reports.